-Should you make custom LMS?
+Should you make a custom LMS?

 As you can see, all of these e-learning platforms have their flaws and benefits.
-This leads to another popular solution, you may hire engineers to create an elearning product from scratch (such as Notesmaster we have developed) as it can solve a lot of issues.
+This leads to another popular solution: you may hire engineers to create an elearning product from scratch (such as Notesmaster we have developed) as it can solve a lot of issues.
 For example, you can include all the features you need, while avoiding paying for the functionality you will never use.

 Thus said, if you want to know how to build a software platform from scratch, you should know what useful modules can be added to your online elearning platform.
 Here is the list of the modules you can benefit from:

 - Virtual studio helps to visualize the outcome of physical or chemical experiments, which is essential for said disciplines, as it allows you to save budgets on purchasing the consumables.